Chart Color Schemes

 Housing

-Annandale displays a diverse mix of dwelling types
+Annandale displays a diverse mix of dwelling types, with a higher proportion of rental properties than the broader region

-Annandale's dwelling structure, as per the latest Census, comprised 22.8% houses and 77.2% other dwellings (semi-detached, apartments, 'other' dwellings).
-Home ownership in Annandale stood at 26.3%, with 31.5% of dwellings mortgaged and 42.2% rented.
-The median monthly mortgage repayment was $3,467, while the median weekly rent figure was $570.
-Nationally, Annandale's mortgage repayments were significantly higher than the Australian average of $1,863, with rents substantially above the national figure of $375.
+Annandale's dwelling structure, as per the latest Census, consisted of 22.8% houses and 77.2% other dwellings (semi-detached, apartments, 'other' dwellings).
+In comparison, Sydney metro had 55.9% houses and 44.1% other dwellings.
+Home ownership in Annandale was at 26.3%, with the rest being mortgaged (31.5%) or rented (42.2%).
+The median monthly mortgage repayment in Annandale was $3,467, higher than Sydney metro's $2,427.
+Median weekly rent in Annandale was $570, compared to Sydney metro's $470.
+Nationally, Annandale's mortgage repayments were significantly higher at $3,467 versus the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing